 02. Outbound marketing

-Outbound marketing is a type of marketing that involves chasing after customers rather than attracting them naturally.
-This method was especially common before digital marketing became a common practice, as it involves using cold calls, print ads and TV commercials as the primary means of attracting customers.
+Outbound marketing is a type of marketing that involves chasing after customers rather than organically attracting them.
+This method was especially common before digital marketing became a common practice, as it involves primarily using cold calls, print ads and TV commercials to attract customers.

-Still, outbound marketing remains a common digital marketing practice to this day.
-Email blasts, for instance - which are mass email campaigns sent to a broad list of subscribers - continue to be a popular promotional tactic.
+Still, outbound marketing remains a common digital marketing practice today.
+For instance, email blasts, or mass email campaigns sent to a vast subscriber list continue to be a popular promotional tactic.

-Outbound marketing often faces criticism because it involves pushing your message to the general public, including people who may not be interested in your product or service.
-That said, there is a time and place for outbound marketing when used strategically and with careful consideration of your company’s goals, target audience and KPIs.
+Outbound marketing often faces criticism because it pushes your message to the general public, including people who may not be interested in your product or service.
+That said, outbound marketing can be used strategically if you carefully consider your company’s goals, target audience and KPIs.

 03. Inbound marketing

-Inbound marketing is an umbrella term that encompasses nearly all types of marketing, from social media to content.
+Inbound marketing is an umbrella term that encompasses nearly all marketing types.
 So, what makes a particular marketing strategy inbound?
 That’s determined less by the specific method and more by the overarching technique.

-As an inbound marketer, your job is to empower consumers to make informed decisions of their own.
-Instead of running after customers, you’ll try to guide them to your product by offering loads of helpful resources and tips while ultimately revealing why your product is the solution to their needs.
-You can do this by providing valuable blog content, making yourself available via email and live chat, and continuing to offer support even after making a sale.
+As an inbound marketer, your job is to help consumers make informed decisions.
+Instead of running after customers, you’ll offer helpful resources and tips that ultimately reveal why your product solves their problems.
+You can provide valuable blog content, make yourself available via email and live chat, and continue to offer support even after making a sale.

 Inbound marketing employs a very different strategy from its outbound counterpart, as discussed above.
-Over the past few years, it’s become the more popular of the two among modern-day marketers, since it’s a more nuanced approach that leaves consumers happy and builds lifetime loyalty.
+Over the past few years, it’s become the more popular of the two among modern-day marketers, since its nuanced approach leaves consumers happy and builds lifetime loyalty.